AppTapp/Installer-3/README.md

 - Adding a repository will only refresh it and not all of the sources.
 - Fixed an issue with permissions for the folders being created not getting proper permissions.
 - The section list table is now properly resized when keyboard appears/disappears.

+Version 3.12

+-Fixed make clean.
+-Redid make zip and make since the permissions and zip -r9 thing doesn't actually work correctly.
+-Moved the private library directory to within Installer.app.
+This is because when Installer is on a dual boot jailbroken device, it may incorrectly read the other partition's library files otherwise.
+-Tier1's new homepage replaces the defunct one.
+-Builds correctly due to Electimon.
+-Dutch Translations added by Sam Guichelaar.
+-Tweaked installation failed message to be more informative on possible fixes.
+_Added defaut library for Installer.app that includes Pwnstaller, SimplySMP, and AppTapp Unofficial sources.

 ### License